 Also, Corralejo has some of the best-quoted restaurants in Fuerteventura, so there's a lot to explore and try if you're a foodie.

-Some recommended places to try: Mesón Las Tejas for Spanish food and if you're craving a Sunday roast, give a try to any of these: Rosie O'Grady's, Clarkies or 5th Avenue.
+Some recommended places to try: Mesón Las Tejas for Spanish food and if you're craving a Sunday roast, try any of these places: Rosie O'Grady's, Clarkies, or 5th Avenue.

 There are so many things to do in Corralejo and the entire town is so lovely, but this place is special.